UJX6N/bbrplus-4.19/README.md

 # bbrplus-4.19
 Linux bbrplus kernel 4.19 simply ported from bbrplus 4.14
-(noted that it does NOT based on 4.19 version of BBR, instead just simple ported the 4.14 version of BBRplus)
+(note that it does NOT based on 4.19 version of BBR, instead just simple ported the 4.14 version of BBRplus)

 <br/>
 <br/>